|ASSIGNMENT COMPONENTS||POINTS||DUE DATE (11:59pm)|

 Technical Proficiency (15%)

-❑ All elements are fully refined and are visually flawless.
+❑ All elements are fully refined and flawless.

 ❑ Uses a significant number of tools appropriately.

-❑ Clear mastery of techniques demonstrated in course tutorials as well as tutorials from other sources.
+❑ Clear mastery of techniques demonstrated in course tutorials as well as experimentation beyond the course tutorials.

 Written Post (40%)